jrobinsonc/docker-wordpress-image/README.md

 As noted in the command above, the files for the WordPress installation should placed at `/var/www/html`.

+### Snippets

+I create a directory to put snippets on how to use and implement this image.
+The directory is `./snippets`.

 ### About the SSL Certificate

 This image comes with a self-signed certificate (located at `./conf/ssl`) that can be imported into your computer in order to avoid the SSL warning in the browser every time you access the website using `https://`.